Rojina99/Rojina99.github.io/_posts/2018-12-26-understanding_ann.md

 {% include gallery %}

-Lets, now discuss about each aspect of neural network in detail:
+Now let's discuss about each aspect of neural network in detail:
 ANN consists neurons, weights, biases and layers.

   1. Neurons consits of values calculated using activation function and biases(We will discuss more about this in later post)